The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 Time period comparisons use the day of the week, not the date.
 For example, looking at the week Sunday, July 31 to Saturday, August 6, the wk/wk comparison would be to the previous Sunday, July 24 to Saturday, July 30.

-The line graph near the top of the panel shows trends over time for the selected metric, channel, and time.
+The line graph near the top of the panel shows trends over time for the chosen metric, channel, and time.
 Hover over any point on the graph for a specific date.

 Click the Daily drop-down menu to change the time scale.
 Time scale options depend on the number of available data points.

-The graphs below the line graph show available data for a metric by source, product, or device type.
+The graphs below the line graph show available data for a metric by source or product.

 - By Source - Comparison by top referrers, or where visitors came from before landing on your site.
 For more insight on referral sources, visit Traffic Sources.

 - By Product - Comparison by the top products.
+Conversion Rate by product calculates the percentage of product views that convert into orders.
 For more insight on top-selling products, visit Sales by Product.

-When you select different metrics to view (for example, Revenue, RPV, or AOV), the graphs will change.
+When you choose different metrics to view (for example, Revenue, RPV, or AOV), the graphs will change.

 For example, when viewing by Revenue: